jaredbwasserman/courses/intro_to_programming_with_python/python_concepts/README.md

 print(a)
 ```

 Why does this print "5" rather than "a"?

+# Operators
+TODO

 # Lists
 TODO